matteoferla/PLIP-PyRosetta-hotspots-test/README.md

 ## Rationale
 The reason for this is three-fold:

-* CCDC Gold changed how their code works and it broke STRIFE
+* CCDC Gold changed how their code works and it broke STRIFE...
+    I wanted to explore if PyRosetta AmbiguousConstraint would be a better fit
 * I am familiar with PyRosetta and I want to play with the AmbiguousConstraint class for pharmacophore-based docking.
 * I have code that uses PLIP already, whereas I have not yet used Hotspot API, so convenience —a placeholder for now.